 ……

-NOTE 1—A TRS Control subfield is not included in a PPDU that is neither an HE PPDU nor an EHT PPDU.
+NOTE 1—A TRS Control subfield is not included in a PPDU that is neither an HE PPDU nor an EHT PPDU (#17382) as described in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).

-The UL Data Symbols subfield indicates the number of OFDM symbols in the Data field of either the HE TB PPDU response or EHT TB PPDU response and is set to the number of OFDM symbols minus 1.
+The UL Data Symbols subfield indicates the number of OFDM symbols in the Data field of either the HE TB PPDU response or (#17383)the EHT TB PPDU response and is set to the number of OFDM symbols minus 1.

-The RU Allocation subfield either — indicates the RU assigned for transmitting the HE TB PPDU response with the encoding defined in 9.3.1.22.4 (HE variant User Info field), or — together with a PS160 bit determined according to Table 35-2 (PS160 for RU allocation in EHT TRS), indicates the RU or MRU assigned for transmitting the EHT TB PPDU response, with the encoding defined in 9.3.1.22.5 (EHT variant User Info field).
+(#17306)(#17306)If the TRS Control subfield is carried in an HE MU PPDU, HE SU PPDU or HE ER SU PPDU then the RU Allocation subfield indicates the RU assigned for transmitting the HE TB PPDU response with the encoding defined in 9.3.1.22.4 (HE variant User Info field).
+If the TRS Control subfield is carried in an EHT MU PPDU then the RU Allocation subfield, together with the PS160 subfield, determined according to Table 35-2 (PS160 for RU allocation in EHT TRS), indicate the RU or MRU assigned for transmitting the EHT TB PPDU response, with the encoding defined in 9.3.1.22.5 (EHT variant User Info field).

 ……

-NOTE 2—A STA might transmit the HE TB PPDU or EHT TB PPDU at a transmit power that is below the transmit power needed to achieve the expected receive signal power due to hardware or regulatory limits (see 27.3.15.2 (Power pre-correction) for an HE TB PPDU and 36.3.16.2 (Power pre-correction) for an EHT TB PPDU).
+NOTE 2—A STA might transmit the HE TB PPDU or EHT TB PPDU at a transmit power that is below the transmit power needed to achieve the expected receive signal power due to hardware (#18052)capability or regulatory limits (see 27.3.15.2 (Power pre-correction) for an HE TB PPDU and 36.3.16.2 (Power pre-correction) for an EHT TB PPDU).

 35.5.2.3.3 TXVECTOR parameters for EHT TB PPDU response to TRS Control subfield